Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 # Manage BigCommerce connection

 *Actindo* features a special installation app in the *BigCommerce App Store*.
 The *Actindo Core1 DOP connector* app sets up and authorizes a connection automatically.
-Note, if possible, you should not delete the app in *BigCommerce* after creating the connection.
+> [Info] Note, if possible, you should not delete the app in *BigCommerce* after creating the connection.
 Although deleting will not delete the connection in *Omni-Channel* itself, it will invalidate the access token you created when connecting to the app.
 If the app was deleted by mistake, either reconnect the app or enter a valid access token manually to enable the connection again.

-Note that you can use the *Actindo Core1 DOP connector* app for one connection only.
-If you have more than one store in *BigCommerce*, you can <!--- Jannik, can oder must?-->create the first connection automatically with the *Actindo Core1 DOP connector* app.
-For all other stores, you must create the connection manually.
+You can only use the *Actindo Core1 DOP Connector* application for one connection per store.
+If you want to have more than one connection per store, you need to create an additional connection manually.
+The *Store hash* in the credentials of this additional connection must differ from the first one.
+The manual creation of a connection has no functional limitations compared to the automatic creation.

 ## Create BigCommerce connection automatically